codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man is washing the car with his son.
-The son asks......
-"Dad, can’t you just use a sponge?"
+How do the trees get on the internet?
+They log on.

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. Octal
+ 1. Session
- 2. Hexidecimal
+ 2. Data link
- 3. Binary
+ 3. Network
- 4. Duodecimal
+ 4. Transport

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Transport
 </details>